 The adventures of wannabe space legend Peter Quill (Chris Pratt) and his gang continue in Guardians of the Galaxy, Vol. 2, and much remains the same.
 Once again, the soundtrack is an eclectic mix of classic chestnuts and cult favorites.
 Once again, our heroes bicker their way back and forth across the universe when they’re not saving it in their usual messy fashion.
 Once more, a bushel of cutesy pop culture references is thrown our way, everything from Knight Rider (not to worry, David Hasselhoff shows up) to an appearance by Sylvester Stallone, and even a completely left-field reference to Mary Poppins.
 This time though, the vibe is anything but easy.
 We would would do well to heed the well-worn wisdom of Spinal Tap‘s David St. Hubbins and Nigel Tufnel: the line between clever and stupid is indeed a treacherous one, and Guardians 2 crosses it repeatedly.
 In this current age of comic book movie sequels, you can also tack on an amendment: There’s a fine line between fresh and rote.

 Superficially, the second chapter of the Guardians saga plays out on similar tracks as the first.
 On the run once again after his team steals some precious baubles, Quill and his confederates get their bacon saved by a handsome alien named Ego (Kurt Russell), who rides astride his egg of a spaceship like a cowboy atop his trusted steed.
 Ego has a bombshell to drop: he claims to be Quill’s biological father, which means that Quill is a half-celestial with the powers of a god within (“God with a small ‘g,’ ” Ego elaborates modestly).
 Meanwhile, some of the baddies from the first Guardians movie linger around the plot’s edges, awaiting their chance for payback.
-Quill’s former mercenary father-figure-in-arms Yondo (Michael Rooker), still smarting from Quill’s betrayal in the previous film, is on the prowl, as is Gamora’s half-machine, half-sister Nebula (Karen Gillan), who has a bone to pick.
+Quill’s former mercenary father-figure-in-arms Yondo (Michael Rooker), still smarting from Quill’s betrayal in the previous film, is on the prowl, as is half-machine Nebula (Karen Gillan), who has a bone to pick with her half-sister Gamora (Zoe Saldana).
 Or as she helpfully explains, “After I murder my sister, I will buy a warship with every conceivable instrument of death, I will hunt my father like a dog and I will tear him apart, slowly.”
 It all culminates in yet another plot to annihilate the galaxy, with our dysfunctional heroes forced to save the day.

 Rocket Raccoon: Are we really saving the galaxy, again?